 Exemptions for family members (top)

-Family members of a sole proprietor employer who reside in the employer’s household are exempt from the insurance requirement of the Workers’ Compensation Law.
-Certain family member employees of a sole proprietor employee who do not reside in the same household of the employer may file an election for exemption with the Industrial Commission.
+Family members of sole proprietorships and single member limited liability companies taxed as a sole proprietorship are exempt from the insurance requirement as long as the family member resides with the employer.
+Certain family member employees of a sole proprietor employer who do not reside in the same household of the employer may file an election for exemption with the Industrial Commission.
 View the chart which identifies the family relationships eligible for filing an IC53 Election for Exemption form.

 Insurance companies authorized to write workers’ compensation insurance in Idaho are required to abide by the rates set by the National Council on Compensation Insurance (NCCI).
 Insurance companies can request approval of a rate deviation from the Idaho Department of Insurance.
 That Idaho State Insurance Fund has published their workers’ compensation insurance rates per $100 of payroll.
 Please note that your insurance company may charge more or less than the State Insurance Fund for comparable insurance.